-What R&D changes were announced?
+What R&D changes have been made

 The official Autumn Statement Policy Paper announced that government investment in R&D would rise.

-It says:
+It said:-

 Public spending on R&D will increase to £20 billion a year by 2024-25, a cash increase of around a third compared to 2021-22.
 This is the largest increase in R&D spend ever over a Spending Review period.